-Trinity's requirements for admission consist of three main components: undergraduate credit hours, pre-requist courses, and completion of the MCAT.
+Trinity's requirements for admission consist of three main components: undergraduate credit hours, prerequisite courses, and completion of the MCAT.
 At Trinity, we pride ourselves on considering the comprehensive story of every qualified applicant.
-This means an applicant's previous education, interview, and past experience are all considered in conjunction with his or her MCAT score, which is why we do not set minimum scores.
+This means an applicant's previous education, interview, past experience, and other technical standards are all considered in conjunction with his or her MCAT score, which is why we do not set minimum scores.

-The proccess itself begins by completing one of our application options—complete our easy online application and release your MCAT score, or upload an existing application report from one of the approved application services.
-Shortly after your references are recieved and admission interview has concluded, you will receive a decision.
+The process itself begins by completing one of our application options—complete our easy online application and release your MCAT score, or upload an existing application report from one of the approved application services.
+Shortly after your references are received and admission interview has concluded, you will receive a decision.

-Financing your medical education is an important part of your decision-making process.
-Trinity maintains relationships with multiple private student loan providers.
-Additionally, the Sallie Mae Smart Option Student Loan® is a sensible loan option for graduates, providing rates and terms competitive with Fedaral PLUS Loans.
+The cost of medical school tuition can be expensive, and financing your medical education is an important part of your decision-making process.
+Along with offering scholarships and grants, Trinity also maintains relationships with multiple private student loan providers.
+Additionally, the Sallie Mae Smart Option Student Loan® is a sensible loan option for graduates, providing rates and terms competitive with Federal PLUS Loans.

 Take the Next Step Towards Earning Your Medical Degree